ayxxxxx/ayxxxxx/README.md

 # 💻 Tech Stack:
- - (HTML, CSS, JS, VUE.JS, THREE.JS, REACT, PYTHON, JAVA, ARDUINO)
+ - (HTML CSS JS VUE.JS THREE.JS REACT PYTHON JAVA ARDUINO)

 # 📝 Currently Learning:
-C++ JAVA
+ - C++ JAVA

 # 🤔 Want To Learn
-C ASM NODE.JS
+ - C ASM NODE.JS

 *"Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you’re as clever as you can be when you write it, how will you ever debug it?"*